- Scoliosis and Hypermobility - 21 December 2024

 As we mentioned earlier, one of the main causes of Hypermobility Syndrome is inherited genetic defects.
 These defects can affect the body’s production of collagen, the protein that acts as the “glue” holding our joints and tissues together.
 When this collagen isn’t as strong or as plentiful as it should be, it can lead to joints that are more flexible than normal.

 But it’s not just about the genes.
 Injuries can also play a role in causing Hypermobility Syndrome.
 If a joint is injured and doesn’t heal properly, it can end up being more flexible than it was before the injury.
-This is why it’s so important to take care of our bodies and ensure that injuries are properly treated and healed.
+This is why it’s so important to take care of our bodies and ensure that injuries are properly treated and healed, as this can lead to issues with mobility, and a lot of time spent with a mobility coach.

 Now, you might be wondering: if Hypermobility Syndrome is caused by genetic defects and injuries, why doesn’t everyone with these issues have the syndrome?
 Well, the answer is that not everyone with hypermobile joints will develop Hypermobility Syndrome.
 In fact, many people with hypermobile joints lead perfectly normal lives without any issues.
 However, for some, this increased flexibility can lead to a host of painful symptoms.